-• LMPT: We present a novel authenticated storage structure called LMPT that significantly reduces the amplification effect of read/write operations and decouples expensive disk I/O operations from the critical transaction execution thread.

-• EVM Transaction Execution Engine with LMPTs: We present the design, implementation, and evaluation of an EVM transaction execution engine integrating LMPTs that empirically enables the transaction execution engine to process up to 3000 TPS (i.e., ×6 times compared to traditional MPTs).
+- LMPT: We present a novel authenticated storage structure called LMPT that significantly reduces the amplification effect of read/write operations and decouples expensive disk I/O operations from the critical transaction execution thread. - EVM Transaction Execution Engine with LMPTs: We present the design, implementation, and evaluation of an EVM transaction execution engine integrating LMPTs that empirically enables the transaction execution engine to process up to 3000 TPS (i.e., ×6 times compared to traditional MPTs).

-The remainder of this work is organized as follows.
-Section II presents the background and the overview of LMPT.
-Section III presents the design of LMPT, respectively.
-We evaluate the implementation of the LMPT on real world benchmarks in Section IV.
-In Section V we discuss related work.
-We finally conclude in Section VI.
+The remainder of this paper is organized as follows.
+Section II presents a background review of the Ethereum blockchain and its storage.
+Section III motivates the LMPT and presents an overview of the LMPT.
+Section IV presents the design of the LMPT.
+We evaluate the implementation of the LMPT on real world benchmarks in Section V. In Section VI we discuss related work.
+We finally conclude the paper in Section VII.

 II.
-BACKGROUND AND OVERVIEW
+BACKGROUND

-In this section we first describe how Ethereum uses the MPT to store the ledger state and why read/write operations on MPTs are a performance bottleneck during transaction execution.
-We then present an overview of LMPTs and how they tackle this bottleneck.
+In this section we describe how Ethereum uses MPT to store the ledger state and why read/write operations on MPTs are a performance bottleneck during transaction execution.

-A. Background
+A. Ethereum Blockchain

-Ethereum is a state machine constituted of a genesis state and transactions that modify the state [30].
-The state includes account information, which consists of the nonce, account balance, the storage root hash of the account's storage trie, and the EVM code hash.
-It is kept in a top level state trie, where there is a mapping between the Keccak256 hash of the account address and the state.
+Ethereum is a state machine constituted of a genesis state and transactions that modify the state [46], [47].
+Ethereum supports two types of accounts: user accounts and smart contract accounts.
+Smart contract accounts are software objects that manage transactions.
+Each account is associated with a unique address.
+The state includes account information, which consists of the nonce, account Ether balance, the storage root hash of the account's storage trie, and the Ethereum Virtual Machine (EVM) code hash if the account is a smart contract.
+The state is kept in a top level state trie, where there is a mapping between the Keccak256 hash of the account address and the state.
+Users can interact with the blockchain by issuing transactions using their user accounts.
 Ethereum then executes state transition functions using the EVM.
-Transactions are packed into blocks that are hashed with previous blocks.
+Transactions are packed into a block that also contains the hash of the previous block in the chain.
 To check whether a block is valid in a chain, the block header stores the cryptographic hash of the MPT root.
 Hence, any tampering of the block state can easily be detected by verifying the root hash of the MPT.